Skip to main content

 Subscription Management migration

-While it is possible to keep currently running subscriptions on the Subscription Management 1.0 data model and only have new business come in as Subscription Management 2.0, we strongly recommend a complete Subscription Migration.
-The Subscription Migration will update legacy subscriptions with the renewal type and ensure that they comply with Subscription Management 2.0 data structure on the CB backend.
+Although you can keep existing subscriptions on the Subscription Management 1.0 data model and use Subscription Management 2.0 only for new business, we strongly recommend a complete subscription migration.
+The migration updates legacy subscriptions with a renewal type and ensures that they comply with the Subscription Management 2.0 data structure in the Cleverbridge backend.

-Given that the data model might have an impact on your system integration with CB, migrating your subscriptions to 2.0 means you won’t have to maintain a legacy branch of your integration.
-It also makes it easier for Customer Support teams as they won’t have to follow separate processes per Subscription Management data model, for more details of the migration advantages, please see Subscription Management 1.0 and 2.0
+Because the data model can affect your system integration with Cleverbridge, migrating your subscriptions to 2.0 means that you won't need to maintain a legacy branch of your integration.
+It also simplifies processes for Customer Support teams because they won't need to follow separate procedures for each Subscription Management data model.
+For more information about the benefits of migration, see Subscription Management 1.0 and 2.0.

 Subscription migration day

 Your Cleverbridge contact will agree with you on a date and time to start the migration.
-The migration typically takes up to 3 hours but will differ depending on the number of subscriptions you have.
+The migration typically takes up to three hours, but the duration depends on the number of subscriptions you have.

 With the migration, the following updates are done: